1wheel/nyc-d3/talk.md

 ##appending with class
-Works with multiples classes and ids
+Works with ids and multiple classes

 Before